xogeny/hidalgo/README.md

 brew upgrade go --cross-compile-common
 ```

-I'm not sure about Windows or Linux, but I'm sure it isn't very hard.
+I'm not sure about Windows, but I'm sure it isn't very hard.

 ## References